 - 30. Cards

 Let’s start with the closest thing from your kids: themselves.
 Put a mirror in front of them and ask them to paint a self-portrait.
-If you want, you can show them Modigliani’s paintings for inspirations.
+If you want, you can show them Modigliani’s paintings for inspiration.

-2. Meet the family
+2. Meet the Family

-Moving on the second closest thing: the family.
+Moving on to the second closest thing: the family.
 Ask your kids to draw the family, plus the quirks of each member if they’d like.
 Maybe daddy always wears a hat, or little sister never goes anywhere without her teddy bear; encourage them to observe and paint it.

-3. Characters in the books
+3. Characters in the Books